 Recycling Plant Work Injury in Massachusetts

-At the Law Offices of Jeffrey S. Glassman, we recognize that recycling plant workers injury cases can be more complex due to both the higher risk of severe injury and the sizable portion of temporary staffers.
+At the Jeffrey Glassman Injury Lawyers, we recognize that recycling plant workers injury cases can be more complex due to both the higher risk of severe injury and the sizable portion of temporary staffers.
 Our workers' compensation attorneys are committed to exploring every option for financial recovery on your behalf.

 Recycling plant workers protect the planet, but too often, they are left unprotected from job-related hazards.
 Work injury rates in recycling plants are nearly double the national average, according to the Massachusetts Coalition for Occupational Safety & Health.